-To tie this all together, I am convinced that we can cycle between the anabolic state, building a firm and lasting muscular system, and the autophagy state, thereby taking out the trash regularly, but adhering to a low carb, plentiful fat diet, during the week and living it up a little with some bread and wine on the weekend, and enjoy life to the full.
+To tie this all together, I am convinced that we can cycle between the anabolic state, building a firm and lasting muscular system, and the autophagy state, thereby taking out the trash regularly, by adhering to a low carb, protein- and fiber-rich, plentiful fat diet during the week and living it up a little with some bread, a great baked potato and wine on the weekend, enjoying life to the full.

 To your Greater Health and Fitness,